Katrina Shealy: Katrina's Kids

-In 2015 Shealy created a 501(c)3, Katrina’s Kids, to serve children in Foster Care and Group Homes across all 46 counties in South Carolina.
-The foundation raises funds to send children to summer camp, participate in sporting opportunities, or any approved extra curricular activity not supported by State Funding.
+In 2015 Shealy created a 501(c)3, Katrina's Kids, to serve children in Foster Care and Group Homes across all 46 counties in South Carolina.
+The foundation raises funds to send children to summer camp, participate in sporting opportunities, or any approved extracurricular activity not supported by state funding.
 The foundation has also helped with medical or dental funding for children.
-Katrina’s Kids holds an Annual Music Benefit and a Race for the Case 5K event that helps supply suitcases and backpacks for children entering foster care.
+Katrina's Kids holds an Annual Music Benefit and a Race for the Case 5K event that helps supply suitcases and backpacks for children entering foster care.